pgcopydb stream

 pgcopydb stream receive - Stream changes from the source database

-The command pgcopydb stream receive connects to the source database using the logical replication protocl and the given replication slot.
+The command pgcopydb stream receive connects to the source database using the logical replication protocol and the given replication slot.

 pgcopydb stream receive: Stream changes from the source database